 How much will it cost to visit as a small family group?

 We want to reduce cash handling.
 We are waiving our normal entrance fee(s) for the remainder of 2020.
-However to support the Museum's sustainability we will encourage one member of the group to become a Friend of the Museum and make their donation by card.
+However to support the Museum's sustainability we will encourage one member of the group to become a Member of the Museum and make their donation by card.
 We can keep the card reader clean.
-An additional benefit is that Friends can return to the Museum at no cost until December 2021.
+An additional benefit is that Members can return to the Museum at no cost until December 2021.

 What about Tracing?